Certified Amaretto Pera

 There are no refugees, but perhaps all transplanted people carry some of their loneliness with them.
 Kiarostami is عباس کیارستمی from Iran.
 He seems to understand displacement.

 And no granola.
 But the reason I bring all this up is that I’ve dared imagine that our January granola wouldn’t be out of place in that little Italian Courtyard.

 Di Saronna Amaretto Pera if you prefer.

 Delicate, soft; the sadness of bitter almonds, the sweetness of pears, the wisdom of almond oil.
 (And also a few plums, and marzipan to keep them company.)
 It comes with artwork by Becky Joy (who gave us her permission to reproduce for semi-commercial purposes—her beautiful picture).
-Check her out here.
+Check her out here (link expired).
 Clearly I’m getting carried away.
 I will stop.
 It’s close to midnight.
 I’m heading to bed.
 It's late.
 I have my phone.